Quantum Invariants and Fiberedness: Introduction

 \end{conjecture}

-As in the case of the colored Jones function, we have observed that the leading coefficient $a(n)$ is a constant, so that each knot determines a single slope.
-One may likewise study the linear terms and the common period of $b(n)$ and $c(n)$.
-On the other hand, in contrast with the Jones slopes, $a(n)$ is mostly fractional for small knots, and therefore the period is usually larger than 1.
-Moreover, the $F_K$ slopes appear to be very different than the Jones slopes.
-As for the Jones slopes, the following problem is quite mysterious, even for alternating knots: \begin{problem} Understand the \emph{Selection principle} which select the $F_K$ slopes from the set of all boundary slopes. \end{problem}
+As in the case of the colored Jones function, we observe that the leading coefficient $a(n)$ is a constant, and hence each knot determines a single slope.
+One may similarly study the values and the common period of $b(n)$ and $c(n)$.
+However, in contrast with the Jones slopes, $a(n)$ is mostly fractional for small knots, and therefore the period is usually larger than 1.
+Moreover, the $F_K$ slopes differ substantially from the Jones slopes.
+As for the Jones slopes, the following problem is quite mysterious, in this case even for alternating knots: \begin{problem} Understand which slopes are selected by $F_K$ from the set of all boundary slopes. \end{problem}

 We collect the slopes for fibered Montesinos knots up to 10 crossings in \cref{app:table_slopes}.